Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks

-\begin{remark} {\bf Quantized fronthaul vs. unquantized RU processing.} At this point, a reader may wonder why we have treated the processing in the RUs (i.e., UL channel estimation, and computation of the local receiver vectors $\vv_{\ell,k}$ as unquantized, while we have imposed quantization of the local measurements $r^{\rm ul}_{\ell,k}$.
+\begin{remark} {\bf Quantized fronthaul vs. unquantized RU processing.} At this point, a reader may wonder why we have treated the processing in the RUs (i.e., UL channel estimation and computation of the local receiver vectors $\vv_{\ell,k}$) as unquantized, while we have imposed quantization of the local measurements $r^{\rm ul}_{\ell,k}$.
 The reason is that the actual baseband front-end of the RU can be implemented with a finite arithmetic of sufficient resolution such that the local operations can be considered unquantized.
 In contrast, the samples $r^{\rm ul}_{\ell,k}$ must be sent to the cluster processor $\Cc_k$ hosted in some DU through the fronthaul.
 This represents the bulk of the UL data transmission in the fronthaul, since it costs $B_{\ell,k}$ bits per complex sample, at rate of $W$ complex samples per second ($W$ indicating the channel bandwidth). { The vector $\av_k$ and the matrix $\Gammam_k$ can be formed directly from the quantities received by the DU hosting cluster $\Cc_k$ because they depend only on local CSI, available at the RU.
 Please refer to the entries of $\Gm_k$ and $\av_k$ given above \eqref{bussgang-vector-nominal}, and note that all required quantities are available at the RUs and can be forwarded to the DU.
-The same holds for $\{d_{\ell,k}, \alpha_{\ell,k}$ change at each channel use.
-Hence, the rate due to forwarding the coefficients is weighted by a factor $1/T$ with respect to the rate necessary to forward the samples $r^{\rm ul}_{\ell,k}, \nu_{\ell} : \ell \in \Cc_k\}$.} Also, for simplicity we assumed that the coefficients in $\av_k$ and $\Gammam_k$ necessary to compute the cluster-level combining coefficients in (\ref{eq:optimal_wk}) are forwarded with sufficiently high resolution.
+The same holds for $\{d_{\ell,k}, \alpha_{\ell,k}, \widehat{\sigma}^2_{\ell,k}, \nu_{\ell} : \ell \in \Cc_k\}$.} Also, for simplicity we assumed that the coefficients in $\av_k$ and $\Gammam_k$ necessary to compute the cluster-level combining coefficients in (\ref{eq:optimal_wk}) are forwarded with sufficiently high resolution.